Tutorials for using our system are available at the circulation desk, or you may print them out here.(Adobe required):

-Starting June 30th, the Connecticut State Library will shut down the statewide online interlibrary loan network (reQuest), with a plan to implement a new online system in the fall.
-Killingworth patrons will still be able to obtain items through interlibrary loan during this downtime, however you will no longer have access to the current reQuest catalog and reQuest ILL system.
+As of June 30th, the Connecticut State Library shut down the statewide online interlibrary loan network (reQuest), with a plan to implement a new online system in the fall.
+(Update: a new statewide catalog should be online in October; the full online interlibrary loan functions will follow.)
+Killingworth patrons can still obtain items through interlibrary loan during this downtime, however you will no longer have access to the current reQuest catalog and reQuest ILL system.

 During this transition period, you may submit your interlibrary loan requests one of three ways: